 Spacewar! was conceived in 1961 by Martin Graetz, Stephen Russell, and Wayne Wiitanen.
 It was first realized on the PDP-1 in 1962 by Stephen Russell, Peter Samson, Dan Edwards, and Martin Graetz, together with Alan Kotok, Steve Piner, and Robert A Saunders. – Spacewar! is in the public domain, but this credit paragraph must accompany all distributed versions of the program.

 Added enhanced, CRT-like graphics, support for variable output sizes, a splash-screen with near to authentic graphics, and embedding artwork.
-This implementation also features minor changes to the original emulation code for a bit of speed.
+This implementation also features changes to the original emulation code, some additional instructions, and additional emulated hardware.

-Touch-Controls: Special controls featuring arcade-style buttons are displayed for touch-enabled devices (use landscape orientation; use the ship icons to move the controls to a convinient location).
+Touch-Controls: Special controls featuring arcade-style buttons are displayed for touch-enabled devices (use landscape orientation; drag the controls by their ship icons to move them to a convenient screen location).

 Use the special offline version to add "Spacewar!" to your home screen (so you may play even without an active network connection).